EnterpriseDB/tpa/docs/src/tpaexec-configure.md

-By default, it will install the 2ndQuadrant public repository (which does not need a subscription) and add on any product repositories that the architecture may require (e.g., the BDR repository).
+By default, it will install the 2ndQuadrant public repository (which does not need a subscription) and add on any product repositories that the architecture may require (e.g., the PGD repository).

 More detailed explanation of how TPA uses 2ndQuadrant and EDB repositories is available [here](2q_and_edb_repositories.md)